queiul/MeldUI/README.md

 Setting up your ComfyUI workflows has never been easier.
 With just a few clicks, you can:
 - Load your workflows effortlessly.
 - Customize them within the app.
-- Run them easily with press of a button.
+- Run them easily by press of a button.
 - Start generating images in no time!
 - **Add as many workflows as you want** and manage them just like your images.
 - Manage **all your models** such as checkpoints, LoRA, etc. all in one place.